FAForever/faf-python-api/README.md

 # Documentation

-See [documentation.md](documentation.md) for API documentation in markdown format.
+See [documentation](documentation.apibp) for API documentation in markdown format.